-APRIL 29, 2025 — Editor’s note: The following message was sent via email from UTSA President and UT Health San Antonio Acting President Taylor Eighmy to all faculty, staff and students.
+APRIL 29, 2025 — Editor’s note: The following message was sent via email from UTSA President and UT Health San Antonio Acting President Taylor Eighmy to all faculty and staff.

 Over the last seven months, our efforts surrounding integration have grown considerably.
 Since the UT System Board of Regents’ announcement last August, we've established an Integration Steering Committee and launched seven initial Task Forces to begin various focused efforts critical for integration.
 Our first phase of a multi-phased process will continue through the current fiscal year and remain heavily focused on securing SACSCOC accreditation to prepare for a successful day one launch as a new, unified powerhouse university.